Since when (and how and where) does the DAI exist?

-In 2010 the DAI team however decided to leave behind studio-spaces and "splendid isolation" in Enschede in order to move closer to "the lion's den" in Arnhem, home to the headquarters of ArtEZ, thus intentionally making DAI more visible to the board.
+In 2010 the DAI team decided to leave behind studio-spaces and "splendid isolation" in Enschede in order to move closer to "the lion's den" in Arnhem, home to the headquarters of ArtEZ University, thus intentionally making DAI more visible to the Executive Board.
 DAI, emboldened by the program's growing reputation, was ready to demand more solid recognition for its distinguished profile and to critically engage with the politics of the larger institution.
-The board of ArtEZ supported the move and provided DAI with a temporary building, which came to be known as the "Kortestraat masters building" in Arnhem.
+Interestingly enough, the board of ArtEZ supported the move and provided DAI with a temporary building, which came to be known as the "Kortestraat Masters building" in Arnhem.
 Two (of the four available) office floors catered for few improvised open classrooms and a tiny kitchen/cantine.
-In fact the building was not at all suited to accomodate the growing community of DAI-learners, many of them with embodied practices.
-Although it lacked all the facilities that are conditional for the sort of collective learning moments that the DAI was providing, the building in Arnhem nevertheless served its purpose: DAI caught the attention of the board of ArtEZ and began to receive more substantial backing.
+In fact the building was not at all suited to accomodate the growing community of DAI-learners, a majority of them with embodied practices.
+Although it lacked all the facilities that are conditional for the sort of collective learning moments that the DAI was providing, the building in Arnhem nevertheless served its purpose: DAI caught the attention of the Board and began to receive a bit more substantial backing.
 It was not difficult to accept that studio-spaces were no longer available: with the succes of the DAI-Week structure it didn't make sense anymore to claim permanently available individual space for students who were coming together for one full week per month and were anyway more interested in conversation and collaboration then in a room of one's own.

 Becoming Roaming Academy

-After 7 years of dealing with the less than ideal spatial issues in Arnhem, DAI proposed to radicalise its already quite outspoken profile of partly roaming academy (with many projects happening all over the world) by giving up entirely on a fixed building at one fixed location.
-If quite a number of DAI's students and tutors are traveling from Athens or Berlin etc. to attend DAI-Weeks, why then not temporarily move the school to Athens or Berlin etc. every now and then?
+After 7 years of dealing with the less than ideal spatial issues in Arnhem, DAI proposed to radicalise its already quite outspoken profile of partly roaming academy (with many projects happening all over the world.
+See: Depot) by giving up entirely on a fixed building at one fixed location.
+If quite a number of DAI's students and tutors are traveling from Athens or Berlin etc. to attend DAI-Weeks, why then not temporarily move the school closer to Athens and Berlin etc. not only every now and then, but regularly?